 When did you start playing bass and what did inspire you to do so?

 I started playing bass in the mid-60s.
 Originally I was singer in a band called the Apaches, then I was guitarist, then bass player.
 I took up the bass because the original bass player left - sorry not much inspiration there!

 The Apaches.
 We recorded a demo record with Joe Meek.

 The Drag Set was formed about 1965.
-We all lived in the same neighborhood.
+We all lived in the same neighbourhood.

 It was recorded as a demo for our agent to promote the band.
 It was released as a single and played in clubs around London and the counties.
 To my knowledge, it was never played on the radio nor was it for sale to the general public.

 Yes, we played mainly in London clubs such as The Flamingo, the Playboy Club, Cafe des Artistes in Chelsea, and The Pontiac to name a few.
-On the bill were bands such as Unit 4+2, Small Faces.
+On the bill were bands such as Unit 4+2 and The Small Faces.
 We covered mainly Motown stuff and R&B (Chuck Berry etc).
-We were also last-minute replacements at The Crawdaddy, if the band didn't show up.
-We also backed Alexis Korner, Cyril Davies and Brownie Magee.
+We were also last-minute replacements at The Crawdaddy, if the band didn’t show up.
+We also backed Alexis Korner, Cyril Davies and Brownie McGhee.